ratsakatika/camera-traps/README.md

 The script will check the email account every 60 seconds for unread emails, download any photos, detect and classify animals, and send an alert your Telegram Group.
 It will then update the [capture database](data/capture_database.csv) and save the original photos in the [photos folder](data/photos).
 A high level process flow diagramme can be found [here](assets/final_alert_system_flow_diagram.png).

+You can also find code for processing camera trap data, and testing and fine tuning AI models in the [archive](archive) folder.
+These notebooks are experimental and while they contain comments, are no detailed tutorials.
+[Contact me](#📨-contact) if you have any queries.

 ### 🎓 Example Tutorial

 To run the [Example Tutorial Notebook](notebooks/alert_system_tutorial.ipynb), you will need to be able to run <a href="https://www.python.org/downloads/" target="_blank">Python</a> in a <a href="https://docs.jupyter.org/en/latest/start/index.html#id1" target="_blank">Jupyter Notebook</a>.